openstack/tripleo-ci/README.md

 TripleO CI test framework.

-By default toci builds images for seed, undercloud and overcloud hosts, it then uses bare metal poseur nodes to set up a virtualized tripleo environment.
+By default toci builds images for seed, undercloud and overcloud hosts, it then uses bare metal poseur nodes to set up a virtualized TripleO environment.

-Options also exist so you can specify hosts to setup tripleo on a real baremetal environment.
+Options also exist so you can specify hosts to setup TripleO on a real baremetal environment.

 Configuration
 -------------

-If using toci to setup tripleo on a virtualized environment we recommend you setup a proxy server for http traffic
+If using toci to setup TripleO on a virtualized environment we recommend you setup a proxy server for http traffic

 edit ~/.toci and add a value for